resetcat/gif-searcher/README.md

 3. if available it will load more images at the end of the scroll list.
 ---
 ### Requirements:
-You need to have working android emulator or android phone to launch this app.
+You need to have android studio to launch this app.
+Or instal apk file

 ---